asmateus/chatbot/README.md

 Financial chat bot is a simple conversation bot that supports user management and conversation storage.
 A simple front-end interface is offered to easy interaction.

 ## Requirement checklist
-The requirements of the project are as follows
+The requirements of the project are as follows:

 - [x] Have persistent users with profiles (it may imply user creation, login, logout)
 - [x] Have a message history and order them by timestamp (order direction assumed as most recent first)